Jump to:

 High-Temperature Failsafe Controls:

-There are multiple types of temperature failsafes available.
-The most common failsafe that is generally standard with all manufacturers is the mechanical failsafe.
-The mechanical failsafe ensures that a product will stay within the setpoint in case of a malfunction of the primary controller.
+Multiple types of temperature failsafes are available.
+The most common failsafe, which is generally standard with all manufacturers, is the mechanical failsafe.
+The mechanical failsafe ensures that a product will stay within the setpoint in case the primary controller malfunctions.

 Mechanical Failsafe Heat Fuse:

-This is a safety mechanism used in heating devices to provide failsafe overheating protection.
-This should be a last resort protection and not a standalone protection.
-A heat fuse or thermal fuse will interrupt the flow of electricity to the heaters and shut it down if it reaches a certain temperature.
+This safety mechanism is used in heating devices to provide failsafe overheating protection.
+It should be a last resort protection and not a standalone protection.
+A heat fuse or thermal fuse will interrupt the flow of electricity to the heaters and shut them down if they reach a certain temperature.

 Digital High Temp Limit Failsafe: